 A few entrepreneurs within the former state company Procordia came up with the idea to modernise the care for older people.
 They wrote a business plan that focused on offering new, flexible solutions for high quality care in a society with an ageing population.

 Despite the tough conditions, they received their first contract for conducting home care services in Stocksund.
-Today, Attendo has more than 24,000 employees at over 700 units in Sweden, Finland, Norway and Denmark.
+Today, Attendo has more than 24,000 employees at over 700 units in Sweden, Finland and Denmark.
 Almost 30,000 clients come to us to have their care needs met, and over three quarter of a million patients book health or dental care with us in Finland.
 We are one of the industry’s leading actors with regard to quality work, and we consistently receive high ratings from customers, relatives and employees.

 Attendo was founded with a clear goal to be a leader in high quality care.
 In the climate of the times, the very idea that a private company could handle a part of publicly run care, was an innovation in and of itself.

 In 1988, Attendo (then called Svensk Hemservice AB) won its first contract in Danderyd.
 The first innovation occurred shortly thereafter when a home journal for social documentation was introduced, something that later became a legislated requirement.

 Early on, Attendo developed a system with a contact person, which meant that each client should have a personally appointed and responsible contact person who has the overall responsibility for all activities.
 In 1992, when Attendo was given its first assignment outside of Stockholm - the nursing home Skogshill in Malmö - Malmö municipality, as the first municipality, conducted a client survey, something that previously was not seen as necessary.